The Scorch Trials (The Maze Runner #2) by James Dashner (2010)

 pooled ink Review:

-So far so good (: Whilst I enjoyed this second installment of The Maze Runner trilogy I feel that the first book is better.
-But I really like how Dashner keeps messing with the reader’s mind (well, and the characters’ ) and this book did indeed keep my interest and I remain incredibly intrigued to finish reading the series.
+So far so good.
+Whilst I enjoyed this sequel I feel that the first book is much better.
+Honestly after the exciting initial chapters it became a bit slow for me to get into and at times I would feel tempted to put it down in exchange for another book on my shelf.
+But I do like how Dashner keeps messing with the reader’s mind (well, and the characters’ ), plus we get to explore new places, people, and societies.
+Overall this book did indeed keep my interest and I remain intrigued to finish reading the series.

 Review originally posted on Goodreads on August 15, 2014